claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 Introduction
 ------------

-This documentation is here to give you all informations you need to know what you can do with Ghost scripts.
+This documentation is here to give you all informations you need to know about what you can do with Ghost scripts.
 In complement, please refer to the :ref:`commands` documentation.

 Buildpack